robfinch/Qupls/README.md

 The register file contains 256 architectural registers, and is unified, supporting integer and floating-point operations using the same set of registers.
 There is a dedicated zero register, r0.
 There is no longer a register dedicated to refer to the stack canary or instruction pointer.
 Vector mask registers are repurposed as predicate register, and also part of the general purpose register file and the same set of instructions may be applied to them as to other registers.
 A register is also dedicated to the stack pointer.
 The stack pointer is banked depending on processor operating mode.
 Five hidden registers are dedicated to micro-code use.
 They are only accessible from micro-code.
+The register file is 20r5w (20 read ports and 5 write ports).
+The register file is organized with five read ports for each instruction (four simulatneous instructions).
+Three read ports are for source operands A, B, and C. One port is for the target operand T which also needs to be readable.
+The final read port is for the predicating register P.
 Registers are renamed to remove dependencies.
 There are 512 physical registers available.

 ### Vector Register File (this is repurposed now for 256 registers)